tj-wells/coti-docker-method/README.md

 # ⚡ Installation Instructions

-Make sure docker and docker-compose are available on your system before starting.
+This method relies on docker and docker-compose.
+Expand the instructions below to install these on your system.

 <details>
     <summary>Installation Instructions for Docker and docker-compose (on most Linux Operating Systems)</summary>